Guidelines for Filming In Sensitive Locations

 Our most precious resources are our native culture and our islands’ diverse natural environment.
 Hawai‘i’s cultural history dates back some 1,500 years.
 The geologic age of these islands goes back millions more.

 For decades, Hawai‘i and its cultural and environmental landscapes have made an impression on visitors from around the globe.
 But as many are discovering, Hawai‘i is more than Hawaiian music, hula and balmy weather.
 We are proud of our centuries-old traditions in history, language and culture that are thriving in today’s modern world. ‘Ōlelo Hawai‘i, the native language of our people, is an official language of the state alongside English.
 Hawai‘i now boasts the first Hawaiian language digital station, ‘Ōiwi TV, as well as a Hawaiian language immersion program, through ‘Aha Pūnana Leo, that is recognized globally for its success in bringing ‘ōlelo Hawai‘i back from near extinction.
-Hawai‘i now has nearly 5,000 fluent native speakers throughout our community.
+Hawai‘i now has more than 6,000 fluent native speakers throughout our community.
 And for the first time ever, students are being educated from preschool to the post-graduate level, all in ‘ōlelo Hawai‘i.

 As with the uniqueness of their language, Hawaiians have a special relationship with the ‘āina (land) which really sets the Hawaiian culture and our Islands apart from the rest of the world.
 In essence, ancient Hawaiians believed they were directly related to the plants and animals that shared their world and that both animate and inanimate objects possessed spiritual power, or mana.
 These beliefs continue today for many of Hawai‘i’s people.